-Attention married couples: I am glad the stockings were hung on the chimney with care, but this is a great time to acknowledge your single friend’s predicament as well receiving the best-decorated house of the month award from your HOA.
-For your annual holiday open house, why not go through your mental Rolodex and invite some eligible bachelors/bachelorettes?
+Attention married couples, for your annual holiday open house, why not go through your mental Rolodex and invite some eligible bachelors/bachelorettes?
 Remember how Charlotte from the show Sex and the City made all her married friends go through their address books and she got several dates out of it?
 Go Charlotte!
-I think many married couples don’t remember what it was like to be single and how you were so appreciative of introductions through friends rather than resorting to online dating.
-Here’s a tip: Be sure to have the same number of single men and women in a similar age group to avoid awkward situations.

 Whether you are married or single, most of us completely understand the holiday expectation of wanting to have someone to snuggle with by the fireplace, kiss under the mistletoe, and with whom to make a champagne toast on New Year’s Eve.

 For all you fabulous Singles, holidays are a great time to step out of the box and embrace yes as your favorite word.
 No matter who is hosting the soiree’, whether it’s a party thrown by some married friends, the Junior League, the tennis club, or any other organization to which you might be attached, you never know who will you meet.
-Married friends who happen to love matchmaking might have a Mr. or Ms. Right waiting to meet you.
-Also, if there is an eligible single at the event, even if there is no chemistry, they could be the perfect partner in crime to accompany you to future mandatory events, or at least become a new friend.
 Flying solo can be daunting, but not impossible, so give it a try because it can really build your confidence.
-Remember, you have to love yourself before anyone else will.

 For all of us the holidays are a great time to focus on giving back to your community.
 This can include adopting a family in need, working at the local food bank, going to the children’s hospital, women’s shelters, homeless shelters; the list is endless.
 No one can ever criticize you for your lack of holiday lights if you are busy at the soup kitchen.